mhdhazmi/GNNPowerSystem/Paper/Results.md

 3. **Scalability**: SSL stabilization effect is most pronounced on larger grids (IEEE-118) with severe class imbalance

 *Full label-fraction sweep tables (20%, 50%) available in detailed sections below.*

+**Statistical Significance:** All SSL improvements at 10% labels are statistically significant (Welch's t-test, p < 0.01 for all comparisons).
+Effect sizes are large (Cohen's d > 3.0).
+See [Statistical_Tests.md](Statistical_Tests.md) for full analysis including per-seed data and methodology.

 ---